InnovativeBioresearch/INNBC-STARFIGHTER/README.md

 # INNBC STARFIGHTER

 **A high-performance JavaScript game engine developed for INNBC STARFIGHTER — a shoot ’em up shipped on Steam, packaged with Electron, integrated with Steam APIs, and built for responsive arcade gameplay.
-Developed by Jonathan Fior, published by Innovative BioResearch**
+Developed by Jonathan Fior, published by Innovative Bioresearch**

 This repository is public because I want studios, publishers, and technical teams to be able to inspect the architecture and code quality directly.